BlockChain-Station/docs/README.md

 ### Blockchain for the masses

-EnterChain is a platform to creating blockchain networks, both isolated and sidechains, with an easy to use user interface.
+Blockchain Station™ is a platform to creating blockchain networks, both isolated and sidechains, with an easy to use user interface.
 # docs